ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-experience-push-message.md

 * **[!UICONTROL Media URL]**

   Type the URL of the media file that you plan to use in the push notification message.
-For requirements to use rich push notifications, see [Requirements for Rich Push Notifications](../../in-app-messaging/t-create-push-message/c-experience-push-message.md#table_C244F841CD724DEDA6EFEADE9F9A7F91)
+For requirements to use rich push notifications, see *Requirements for Rich Push Notifications* below.

    >[!IMPORTANT]
    >